 - Mobility – Limited movement, abrupt muscle spasm, or loss of dexterity.

-- Mental or behavioural problems – Dejection, nervousness, aggressiveness, changes in the personality, hostility, and impropriety.
+- Mental or behavioral problems – Dejection, nervousness, aggressiveness, changes in personality, hostility, and impropriety.

 - Parkinson’s disease.